 In addition to his dissertation research, Cory is also passionate about science policy.
 He is currently a Graduate Trainee in the Program On Regulation, Therapeutics, And Law (PORTAL) at the Brigham and Women's Hospital and works under the mentorship of Spencer Hey, PhD and Aaron Kesselhiem, MD, JD, MPH.
 At PORTAL, Cory works in an interdisciplinary group that examines ethical and scientific issues surrounding precision oncology as well as aspects of FDA policy, the drug approval pipeline, biomarker uptake and utilization, and clinical trial design.

-Cory is also the co-president of the Harvard GSAS Science Policy Group.
-His accomplishments include leading the 2017 visit to Washington, D.C., to learn about how science policy is conducted in the nation's capital (his op-ed about the trip was published in STAT News).
-Cory has organized regular events including a lecture series on the 21st Century Cures Act, faculty chats on health policy and local trips to organizations in Boston.
-Cory has also contributed to Harvard's student-run "Science in the News" science blog where he analyzed the passage of the Frank R. Lautenberg Chemical Safety for the 21st Century Act.
-Other leadership experience Cory has includes being the lead teaching fellow for the Harvard T.H.
-Chan School of Public Health course "Principles of Toxicology: Molecular and Translational Toxicology" for two semesters.
+Cory is also the co-president of the Harvard Science Policy Group.
+His accomplishments include leading the 2017 visit to Washington, D.C., that taught students about how science policy is conducted in the nation's capital (his op-ed about the trip was published in STAT News).
+He also organized regular events including a discussion series on the 21st Century Cures Act, meetings with policy experts from the Obama administration, faculty chats focused on health policy, and local trips within Boston.
+As Co-President, Cory has spearheaded new initiatives that provide students with research and writing skills, information about fellowships and careers, and networking opportunities.